Categories

 9. Verizon automatically locks any phone bought through them for 60 days, and after that period it is unlocked.
 Link to Version unlock page here.

 So overall a great summary I think, gets right to the meat of the topic.
-And of course the solution to your international data plan woes is an eSIM from AirAlo.
+And of course the solution to your international data plan woes is an eSIM from one of our partners on this page.